jmacul2/homeassistant-iqua-softener/README.md

 - **🏠 Native Integration**: Full Home Assistant integration with device grouping
 - **🔧 Automation Ready**: Perfect for leak detection and water usage automations

-It will create ten sensors with both periodic updates and real-time WebSocket data (default polling interval: 1 minute, with real-time flow updates):
+It will create ten sensors with both periodic updates and real-time WebSocket data (default polling interval: 5 minutes, with real-time flow updates):
 - State - whether the softener is connected to Ecowater server
 - Date/time - date and time set on water softener
 - Last regeneration - the day of last regeneration